guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - outlines (dictionaty, none): Set of extra outlines to include (`figures`, `tables`, `listings`), and extra custom outlines (`custom`, of type `content`).
 /// - abbreviations (dictionary, content, none): Abbreviations, acronyms and initials used throughout the thesis.
 You can provide a map (dictionary of strings) or a custom one (`content`).
 /// - appendixes (content, none): Set of appendixes.
-/// - glossary (content, none): Glossary.
+/// - glossary (array, content, none): Glossary entries.
+If `array` is provided, it will use the `glossarium` library.
+If content is passed, it will display that content, without applying any styling.
 /// - genai-declaration (dictionary, content): Information about the use of Generative AI in the thesis.
 You can suply your own `content`, or use the university's template, by suplying a `dictionary`.
 See the example for more details.
 /// - doc (content): Thesis contents.
 ///